mrogove/hashtablecpp/README.md

 and then using a given filename:
 `./database ./dataset_small.tsv`

 This will run the program.
 It will ingest the designated file and begin an interactive command line.
+May take a few minutes to ingest.

 Interact with it like so: